-This is a larger residential project that included a permit and basement remodel.
-We added a bedroom, a bathroom, and laundry room where there was a partially finished family room and unfinished laundry area.
+This is a larger residential project that included a building permit and basement remodel.
+We added a bedroom, a bathroom, and laundry room where there was a partially finished basement.
+The space was being used as a family room and unfinished laundry area.

-There were no drawings for this 1910 house in the Magnolia neighborhood, so we created a set of “as-built” drawings documenting the existing conditions.
-These drawings provided the base for a set of proposed drawings, detailing the homeowner’s intentions.
+There were no drawings for this 1910 house, so we created a set of “as-built” drawings to document the existing conditions.
+These drawings provided the base for a set of proposed drawings, which detail the homeowner’s proposal.

 Once we had these drawings settled, we sent them to a local structural engineering firm.
 The engineers gave us a stamped set of calculations, framing plans, and details illustrating the important connections.

-We took these drawings, along with the engineering, to the department of planning and development and submitted them for an over the counter permit.
+We took these drawings, and the engineering, to the department of permits and inspections.
+We submitted them for an over-the-counter-permit.
 This type of permit is issued more quickly since the building inspector is your plans examiner.
-If this project included a long span beam, or structural work with more than one floor above, or a variety of other larger project conditions, this would have been a full intake permit.
 With a full intake permit, there is a more rigorous review process to examine the design and engineering proposal.

 Here are some pictures from before we started construction.